thisago/tdesktop/README.md

 # Forkgram — Unofficial Telegram Messenger

+Simple fork to allow forwarding, copy and export to any chat

 ![image](https://user-images.githubusercontent.com/4051126/43634235-402a8b74-9714-11e8-85c0-8ceb0844a3b0.png)
 Forkgram is the fork of the official Telegram Desktop application.
 This fork does not fundamentally change the official client and adds only some useful small features.